codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

        max-width="30%"
        %}

-The selectors have no impact in this case, as both workflows use the same set of selectors.
+In this case, the selectors have no impact as both workflows use the same set of selectors.
 If you look at the workflow status, you can see the key:

 ```yaml